ComputingTelU/time-complexity-analysis/README.md

 # Time Complexity Analysis
-1st Task of Study Group Basic Computing Laboratory Gen 5.0 about Time Complexity
+1st Task of Study Group Basic Computing Laboratory Gen 5.0
+1. Time complexity of binary search
+2. Implementation of traveling salesman problem

 ## How to submit your assignment
 1. Fork this repository